SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 High-quality content performs best, so be thorough in your coverage of the topic.
 With a growing number of organizations engaging in content marketing, the bar is higher, and Google tends to favor articles that will provide the most complete and comprehensive answer to what it believes a searcher’s intent, or question is.
 Make sure that your content is educational, informative, and value added.
 It should address topics that overlap with what your organization offers (without being a sales pitch), and what your best prospects are interested in.

-According to a recent article from LinkedIn’s content marketing blog, the key to success is to make your content:
+According to an article from LinkedIn’s content marketing blog, the key to success is to make your content:

 • Extremely relevant to a specific audience